 Improve your communication skills for job markets both inside and beyond the United States by pursuing a certificate in Spanish for business and the professions.

-You'll be equipped to work with unique client populations, and you'll have the opportunity to network with clients and representatives from real companies during your courses.
-This program is ideal for military servicemembers as well as those who are in a professional or social setting where Spanish is often spoken.
+This program is ideal for those who are in a professional or social setting where Spanish is often spoken.

 This certificate is not intended for students who already have native or near-native ability in Spanish.
 E-mail firstname.lastname@example.org for additional information on course content and eligibility.

 These program requirements are for students who enroll in the 2019–2020 academic year.
 For prior year academic requirements, visit the catalog archive in the Current Students section.

 About the Spanish for Business and the Professions Undergraduate Certificate